MicrosoftDocs/power-automate-docs/articles/get-started-logic-template.md

 ---
 # Create a cloud flow from a template in Power Automate

+A good way to get started is to use a template that is suited to your business scenario.
+You can choose from our collection of templates to find the right one to accomplish your scenario.
+Search our templates or browse by category to find your scenario, and then follow steps in the template to create a flow from the template.

+[!div class="mx-imgBorder"]

+Perhaps you found a template that is similar to what you are looking for, but isn't quite right for your scenario.
+No problem - just create your own flow from that template and tweak the it to your liking.
+You can extend a flow created from template by adding, editing, removing trigger and actions.
+You can [copy paste] actions(https://docs.microsoft.com/en-us/business-applications-release-notes/april19/microsoft-flow/copy-paste-actions) in the same flow or across flows to speed up the process.

 Create a cloud flow from one of many built-in templates that can, for example, send you a Slack message when your manager sends you an email in Office 365.